Rehan Ahmed

 Rehan Ahmed (born 13 August 2004) is an English cricketer.
-He made his international debut against Pakistan on 17 December 2022, becoming England men's youngest Test debutant at the age of 18 years and 126 days.
+He made his international debut against Pakistan on 17 December 2022, becoming England's youngest Test debutant at the age of 18 years and 126 days.
 On the third day of the match he also became the youngest debutant to take five wickets in an innings in men’s Tests.
 On 12 March 2023, Ahmed became the youngest England male cricketer to play in all three formats of international cricket.

-Early life
+Early life and career

 His father Naeem Ahmed, a former cricketer, was born in Pakistan, where he played as a fast-bowling all-rounder, before moving to England.
+Naeem, originally from Mirpur in Azad Kashmir, shifted to England with his wife in 2001, where he began to work as a taxi driver.
+Rehan can speak Pothwari, the dialect of Punjabi dominant in Mirpur, while he can also understand Urdu.
 His brothers Farhan and Raheem are also cricketers.